propertyhive/WP-Property-Hive/README.txt

 7. Editing a property record - The 'Media' tab is where photos, floorplans, brochures and EPC's are uploaded.
 8. Manage your owners and landlords from the 'Contacts' page.
 9. Editing a contact record - The 'Contact Details' tab is where you store contact information for the contact
-10. Editing a contact record - The 'Realtionships' tab contains all of the relationships that you have with this contact (i.e. in the event they're a landlord of two properties)
+10. Editing a contact record - The 'Relationships' tab contains all of the relationships that you have with this contact (i.e. in the event they're a landlord of two properties)
+11. Record an applicants' requirements.
+Allows for one or more set of requirements in the case where someone is looking to buy and rent.
+12. View a list of properties that match the applicant's requirements.
-11. Enquiries made on the site are available from within WordPress.
+13. Enquiries made on the site are available from within WordPress.
 Assign them to a negotiator and mark them as 'Closed' once complete.
-12. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install
+14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.0.2 =
+* New applicant management feature

 = 1.0.1 =
 * Added support for virtual tours